History of Hergom

 See also: Two Thousand Hands tomes

 Hergom was founded on Erogwes 40th, 7608, in the newly established city of Ombhrosdhom.
 A city that at the time consisted of a bay with haphazardly built settlements close to the growing graveyard of the two thousand ships that would crowd its shallow beaches with their carcasses over the next few years.
-Hergom was founded as a confederation of the newly empowered wolgos tribes, an oligarchy of tribes bound by their species identity and faith, relegating the previously all-powerful Hlrike to order in service to the Wolgos and as a support to the confederation's new military.
+Hergom was founded as a confederation of the newly empowered Wolgos tribes, an oligarchy of tribes bound by their species identity and faith, relegating the previously all-powerful Hlrike to order in service to the Wolgos and as a support to the confederation's new military.

-Only a fraction of wolgos tribes survived, sixty-five to be precise, all tribes that had made their home in the regions of New Xedun, Surom or the city of Kalsulan.
+Only a fraction of Wolgos tribes survived, sixty-five to be precise, all tribes that had made their home in the regions of New Xedun, Surom or the city of Kalsulan.
 The tribes had a marginal function in the Bind and served largely as ceremonial entities, but immediately after the collapse of the Bind, these tribes dominated the operation of the Second Trek two thousand ships as the Bind and Hlrike were forced to rely on oligarchs and powerful families to bolster their efforts.

 Families and oligarchs resurrected the concept of the tribe to full health, cajoling the transported Wolgos into coalescing around them with promises of support and opportunity.
 By the time most Wolgos arrived in Kupeya they had formed tribal loyalties, either shifting their tribal identity to that of their ship or seeking their own tribe before setting towards Kupeya.